ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 The term
 [idiopathic diabetes](https://www.healthcentral.com/article/idiopathic-diabetes)
-has been used for decades to describe a condition that looks and acts like Type 1 (thus its classification as Type 1b), but the underlying cause cannot immediately be identified.
-There is a strong suspicion that we have not yet identified all of the kinds of autoantibodies associated with Type 1 (e.g. the fairly recent discovery of
+has been used for decades to describe a condition that looks and acts like type 1 (thus its classification as type 1b), but the underlying cause cannot immediately be identified.
+There is a strong suspicion that we have not yet identified all of the kinds of autoantibodies associated with type 1 (e.g. the fairly recent discovery of
 [ZnT8 autoantibodies](https://en.wikipedia.org/wiki/Zinc_transporter_8)), but
 there may also be other causes.
-Diagnosis of Type 1b is strongly associated with people of African and Asian descent.
+Diagnosis of type 1b is strongly associated with people of African and Asian descent.

 ## Type 2